top of page

 There is often more pressure for us to plan everything perfectly when we’re hosting at home.
 From making sure the food is ready on time, to making sure the toilet is squeaky clean for our guests.
 Making all the rounds of tea, checking if guests need anything…

 If this is something we’re not too keen to deal with for a particular event, an alternative can be booking a restaurant and asking friends and family to pay their share.
-Plus, doing so means we avoid tidying up afterwards.
+Plus, doing so not only lets us truly enjoy time with friends and family without our minds being stuck in host mode, but it also spares us the dreaded post-party cleanup!
 Or we could suggest rotating the host, through our family and friends, so the extra work doesn’t always fall upon us.

 On the other hand, for some of us, hosting at home actually works out much better.
 Especially if the person we care for has all their health and mobility equipment at home, so everything is much more convenient.